Rajasthan – Most Colorful Region In India

 There are animal fairs, there are religious fairs and there are fairs to mark the changing seasons.
 In fact, celebrations occur almost round the year and are a splendid opportunity for the visitor to gain an insight into the life of the Rajasthani.
 Other than the traditional fairs, recently established festivals that involve elephants, camel races, dance, and music have been specially organized for the tourists.

 An extravaganza of color, music, and festivity, is held every year during the Hindu month of Magh (February).
 It has, on display, some of the most fondly preserved components of Rajasthan’s rich culture.
 Add to this the warmth and cheerfulness of the people of Rajasthan who welcome the tourists from the depths of their hearts.
 The excitement heightens as the Maru-Shri (Mr. Desert) Competition and the turban-tying competition gets underway.
 In the turban-tying competition and tug of war, Indians compete with foreigners which adds to the fun of the festival.
 An interesting event of the festival is the Moustache Competition.
 In this competition, the prize is given to the man with the longest mustache.

 This eight days fair held every year during the month of Jan-Feb is popularly known as the Cattle fair and is the second largest in Rajasthan.
 Nagaur Town is the most picturesque of Rajput townships.
 Nagaur is a sea of animals, trading over 70,000 bullocks, camels, and horses every year.
 The bullocks are known for their fleetness.
 Not only are the animals lavishly decorated, but even their owners also flaunt wearing colorful turbans and long mustaches.

 Shearing sheep, handsome Marwari horses to spices all compiled in one fair.
-Attractions include the Mirchi Bazaar (largest red-chilly market of India), wooden items, iron-crafts, and camel leather accessories.
+Attractions include the Mirchi Bazaar (the largest red-chilly market in India), wooden items, iron crafts, and camel leather accessories.